donutdaniel/Python-Challenge/README.md

 * Image processing.
 Originally, I used pypng module, but PIL (pillow in python 3.x) is much better.
 * Use the getpixel() function for the greyscale line in the middle of the image.
 Every 7 steps, translate the color code to ASCII characters.
 The ending characters give an array of numbers, which then translate to ASCII chars again.
 * Key is integrity

+### **Problem 8**
+* Absolutely no idea what format the username and password was in.
+I had to google some hints in order to know to use bzip2 (bz2).
+* Convert string to bytes, then decompress it.
+Username is huge, password is file.